pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 ```

 ## sudo as link to doas, shutdown as link to poweroff
-To not get crazy, almost me:
+To not get crazy:
 ```
 ln -s /usr/bin/doas /usr/bin/sudo